kadirpekel/gql/README.md

-# Go GraphQL Schema Builder
+# Gql - The Missing GraphQL Schema Builder for Golang

 A flexible and type-safe GraphQL schema builder for Go that automatically generates GraphQL schemas from Go types and functions.
+It nicely stands on the shoulders of [`github.com/graphql-go/graphql`](https://github.com/graphql-go/graphql), a battle-tested package widely used in production environments.

 ## Features

-- 🔄 Automatic schema generation from Go structs and functions
-- 🎯 Type-safe resolver functions
-- 🏗️ Builder pattern for easy schema construction
-- 💪 Support for Queries, Mutations, and Subscriptions
-- 🔍 Automatic field resolution based on struct tags
-- 📦 Built on top of graphql-go/graphql
+- **Type-Safe**: Uses Go types to define your GraphQL schema effortlessly.
+- **Automatic Schema Generation**: No need to manually define GraphQL types; just annotate your Go structs.
+- **Built on `graphql-go/graphql`**: Leverages an established GraphQL implementation for Go.
+- **Flexible and Extensible**: Supports custom resolvers, input types, and mutations.

 ## Installation